-Generate automatic captions for your videos
+Generate automatic captions for your Microsoft Stream videos

 Captions are indexed and used by Microsoft Stream to power deep search, helping viewers watch exactly what they need.

-- Currently, only English and Spanish are supported for autogenerated captions.
+Currently, only English and Spanish are supported for autogenerated captions.

-- You cannot upload a caption file if you have selected the 'Autogenerate a caption file' option.
+You can't upload a caption file if you have selected the Autogenerate a caption file option.

 Enable autogenerated captions for your video

-- In the Details section, select a language from the drop-down box.
+In the Details section, select a language from the drop-down box.

-- On the Options tab, select to autogenerate a caption file.
+On the Options tab, select to autogenerate a caption file.

-- Microsoft Stream will automatically begin generating captions.
+Microsoft Stream will automatically begin generating captions.

-If you need to fix any errors in the automatic caption, you can download the file from the Edit Video page so you can edit and re-upload it.
+If you need to fix any errors in the automatic caption, you can download the file from the Edit video page so you can edit and re-upload it.

 Upload a custom caption file

-You cannot upload a caption file if you have selected the 'Autogenerate a caption file' option.
-Please uncheck to enable caption upload.
+You can't upload a caption file if you have selected Autogenerate a caption file.
+Uncheck this option if you want to upload a caption file.